-Administrative Assignment Pay
+Administrative Assignment Pay:

-All sworn straight-day personnel permanently assigned to administrative duties, with the exception of employees working in the Bureau of Hazard and Fire Prevention and the Environmental Response Team, shall receive 5% Administrative Assignment Pay while assigned to straight-day assignment.
+All firefighter straight-day personnel permanently assigned to administrative duties, with the exception of employees working in the Bureau of Hazard and Fire Prevention and the Environmental Response Team, shall receive 5% Administrative Assignment Pay while assigned to straight-day assignment.
 This shall not apply to personnel in temporary light-duty assignments.
+Effective July 1, 2005, Administrative Assignment Pay shall increase to 10%.